Metal detector: First idea

 The first metal detector was likely the simple electric conduction metal detector ca. 1830.
 Electric conduction was also used to locate metal ore bodies by measuring the conductivity between metal rods driven into the ground.

 In 1841, Professor Heinrich Wilhelm Dove published an invention he called the "differential inductor".
 It was a 4-coil induction balance, with 2 glass tubes each having 2 well-insulated copper wire solenoids wound around them.
 Charged Leyden jars (high-voltage capacitors) were discharged through the 2 primary coils; this current surge induced a voltage in the secondary coils.
 When the secondary coils were wired in opposition, the induced voltages cancelled as confirmed by the Professor holding the ends of the secondary coils.
 When a piece of metal was placed inside one glass tube the Professor received a shock.
 This then was the first magnetic induction metal detector, and the first pulse induction metal detector.

-In 1862, Italian General Giuseppe Garibaldi was wounded in the foot.
+In 1862, Italian General Giuseppe Garibaldi was shot and wounded in the foot.
 It was difficult to distinguish between bullet, bone, and cartilage.
 So Professor Favre of Marseilles quickly built a simple probe that was inserted into the track of the bullet.
 It had two sharp points connected to a battery and a bell.
 Contact with metal completed the circuit and rang the bell.
 In 1867, Mr. Sylvan de Wilde had a similar detector and an extractor also wired to a bell.

 In 1870, Gustave Trouvé, a French electrical engineer also had a similar device however his buzzer made a different sound for lead and iron.

 The electric bullet locators were in use until the advent of X-rays.